cisco/lal-build-manager/SPEC.md

 Passing configuration flags:

-- *--use flagname*: Pass a named flag to `BUILD` to use this configuration.
+- *--config=name*: Passes a named config to `BUILD` as `$2`.

-This allows multiple invocations, i.e. `lal build --use asan --use clang` is valid, provided the manifest specifies both "asan" and "clang" in its `flags` array.
+This allows multiple blessed configurations of the same component, i.e. `lal build dme-unit-tests --config=asan` and `lal build dme-uni-tests --config=debug`.
+Both are valid provided `dme-unit-tests` provides those `configurations` in the `components` part of the manifest.

 #### lal install [components..]
 Comes in two variants.